Playing basketball outside is great fun. Whether playing pickup, or simply shooting around, you need the best equipment to maximize your enjoyment.

 Grip Isn’t Everything

-Basketballs with great feel will spin naturally in your hand just the right amount and will super consistence bounce performance.
+Basketballs with great feel will spin naturally in your hand just the right amount and will offer a super consistent bounce performance.
 A basketball with great feel offers no surprises.

 The reason that there is a tradeoff between grip and feel is that basketballs with awesome grip tend to have deeper channels and stickier covers.
 These features can take away from feel.